-- jointly about the Chair and Vice Chair or
+- · jointly about the Chair and Vice Chair or

 - the entire governing body or

 - the majority of the governing body

-Stage 1 will be considered by an independent investigator appointed by the governing body.
+Stage 1 will be considered by an independent investigator appointed by the governing body or (Leeds Diocese).
 At the conclusion of their investigation, the independent investigator will provide a formal written response within the agreed timescale.